 - Locate the diagnostic port under the dashboard, driver’s side.

 - Plugin your OBD-II scanner, then turn on the ignition without starting the engine.

 - The scanner will turn on.
 Allow it to communicate with the vehicle.
 Select MAKINA; then, your particular model.

 - Select Control Units, then Transmission.

 - Select Read Fault Codes from the main menu.

 Check For Recalls

-Ask if Technical Service Bulletins (TSB) exist for your car as well.
+Ask if Technical Service Bulletins (TSB) also exist for your car.
 TSBs for the transmission typically update the Engine or Transmsimon control unit software.
 TSBs can program the shift solenoids, which makes the transmission shift better.

 We hope you find the Troubleshooting Jeep Transmission Problems guide helpful.
 Check these troubleshooting and repair guides for more help on your Jeep.